-Applications for consent under section 4.12 of the Act and applications to modify a consent under section 4.55 of the Act made before this Plan's commencement date 20 September 2021, will be determined against the contributions plan that applied at the date the application was submitted.
-In addition, all section 4.55 modifications that relate to development applications determined before the Plan's commencement will apply the same contributions plan that applied to the original consent.
+Applications for consent under section 4.12 of the Act and applications to modify a consent under section 4.55 of the Act made before this Plan's original commencement date 20 September 2021, will be determined against the contributions plan that applied at the date the application was submitted.
+In addition, all section 4.55 modifications that relate to development applications originally determined before the Plan's commencement will continue to apply the same contributions plan that applied to the original consent.

-Applications for consent under section 4.12 of the Act and applications to modify a consent under section 4.55 of the Act made on or after this Plan's commencement date will be determined under this Plan.
+Applications for consent under section 4.12 of the Act made on or after this Plan's original commencement date will be determined under this Plan.